“The team with the best players wins.”

-For most of us, it will include things like: working with a group that shares ideas openly, values transparency and is aligned around a common vision; a place where individuals are recognized for their contributions and have opportunities for growth and promotion.
-It will be a team where people have fun and where victories are celebrated.
+For most of us, it will include things like: working with a group that shares ideas openly, values transparency and aligns around a shared vision; a place where individuals are recognized for their contributions and have opportunities for growth and promotion.
+It will be a team where people have fun and where teammates celebrate victories.

-If you’d look for these qualities when considering a move to another team or another employer, then why wouldn’t anyone else seek them when considering joining yourteam?
+If you’d look for these qualities when considering a move to another group or another employer, then why wouldn’t anyone else seek them when considering joining your team?